 Medicines Use Review

-If you're in England, Northern Ireland or Wales (though not Scotland), you can ask for a free 20-minute consultation called a Medicines Use Review.
+If you're in England, Northern Ireland or Wales (not Scotland) you can ask for a free 20-minute consultation called a Medicines Use Review.
 This helps you understand more about the medicines you're taking.

 This is a great chance for you to: